fsobral/pack-u/README.md

 		40.0 30.0 0
 		28.5 17.5 0

-  - `items.txt`: the type of items that can be packed.
+  - `items.txt`: the types of items that can be packed.
 The first line contains the **number** of different types of items.
 Each remaining line contains a triple: **width**, **height** and **id**.
 The following example illustrates the case of 4 items with